getcarina/getcarina.com/_best-practices/007-container-technologies-market-analysis.md

 that span and even spill over from one technology to the other, and noticing these subtleties is a very complex and tedious task.
-Figuring out which set of technologies will help you establish your future roadmap comes down to understanding the types of users you’re trying to enable, as well as the classes of workloads that you want to manage across your resources.
+Figuring out which set of technologies will help you establish your future roadmap comes down to understanding the types of users you are trying to enable, as well as the classes of workloads that you want to manage across your resources.

 Whether or not you intend to work directly with Docker, learning about Docker will help you develop the vocabulary and understand the concepts to make sense of other container tools.